Youth leaders

 Youth leaders are youth work professionals or experienced volunteers leading non-formal educational and recreational activities.
 They take responsibility for a youth group and/or youth work activities, facilitating the activity and learning process, and supporting the young people's development.

 A youth leader is not the same as a Child and Youth Worker in Canada and the United States of America, which is a role often centred on therapeutic intervention, residential care, or social services for at-risk youth.

 Training

-In several countries they take special trainings in order to be employed.
+In several countries they take special training in order to be employed.

 For instance for non-professional Youth Leaders: